ecadlabs/signatory/README.md

 In Tezos, the signing algorithm can be inferred from the the first three characters of an address.
 For example, an address beginning with `tz3` uses the P-256 algorithm.
-HSM's and Cloud based HSM's have support for a subset of the three algorithims supported by Tezos.
+HSM's and Cloud based HSM's have support for a subset of the three algorithms supported by Tezos.

 * `tz1` - [Ed25519](https://ed25519.cr.yp.to/)
 * `tz2` - [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) __aka: P256K__